+where $\{A,B\}$ is defined as $\{A,B\}=AB+BA$.
+Such relations ensure antisymmetry of the wave function under the exchange of fermions.

-The Hamiltonian of interest, such as the electronic structure Hamiltonian of molecules, can be written in terms of creation and annihilation operators:
+The Hamiltonian of interest, such as the electronic structure Hamiltonian of molecules, can be written in terms of creation and annihilation operators,

-where the coefficients $h_{ij}$ and $h_{ijkl}$ are one- and two-electron integrals.
-The integrals can be calculated by Psi4~\cite{parrish2017psi4}, PySCF~\cite{sun2018pyscf} and ChemiQ~\cite{wang2021chemiq} packages.
-Other physical operators can also be written in terms of creation and annihilation operators, thus we mainly concern about the transformation of fermionic states and creation (annihilation) operators.
+where the coefficients $h_{ij}$ and $h_{ijkl}$ are one- and two-electron integrals, respectively.
+The integrals can be calculated by the Psi4~\cite{parrish2017psi4}, PySCF~\cite{sun2018pyscf}, and ChemiQ~\cite{wang2021chemiq} packages.
+Other physical operators can also be written in terms of creation and annihilation operators, so we are mainly concerned about the transformation of fermionic states and creation (annihilation) operators.